 The Task Force on Transportation and Customer Service Efficiency was established by HB 4047 (2014).
-Its directive is to:
+Its directive was to:

 Study the efficiency of customer services provided by Department of Transportation field offices that provide driver and motor vehicle services and make recommendations to the Director of Transportation on changes and improvements to existing customer service delivery methods;

-When the task force is studying the current systems and developing recommendations for change and improvement, the task force must:
+When the task force was studying the current systems and developing recommendations for change and improvement, the task force was required to:

 (a) Examine the types and frequencies of customer service needs and interactions at the Department of Transportation field offices that provide driver and motor vehicle services;